 5 with an elevator connecting all of them.
 7 decks on SILVER CLOUD and elevators connect all but the highest deck with the jogging track and deck chairs overlooking the pool below.

 All excursions, wine, spirits and all non-alcoholic drinks throughout cruise, plus gratuities.
 Also, a snappy-looking bright red expedition parka embossed with SILVERSEA EXPEDITIONS.

-- Week-long, year-round cruises amongst the Galapagos with two different itineraries, round-trip from Baltra aboard SILVER GALAPAGOS, plus two nights in Quito, Ecuador.
+Itineraries: Cruises span the globe with the expedition fleet.
+Only SILVER GALAPAGOS stays put in the Galapagos with week-long, year-round cruises amongst the Galapagos with two different itineraries, round-trip from Baltra aboard SILVER GALAPAGOS, plus two nights in Quito, Ecuador.

 - 12-day summer cruises with SILVER CLOUD either embarking in Norway or Svalbard for a Norwegian coastal and fjord experience and a circumnavigation of Svalbard and 16 days exploring Greenland’s west coast and Arctic Canada.